Josakko/DiscordReverseShell/README.md

 5. Run `Builder.exe` that you downloaded in first step and make sure that you have `main.py`, `modules` folder etc. in `src` folder relative to the `Builder.exe`

-6. Enter all required info that you will be promted to enter.
+6. Enter all required info that you will be promted to enter also make sure to have UPX installed or if you dont want to use it just select `y` for editing building options and disable usage of UPX there

+7. Now you will have built exe in folder `src\dist\main.exe` witch is relative to the `Builder.exe`.

+8. Now

 ## Examples